 For the wrappers:

-- Lightly dust the work surface, rolling pin and dough with some gluten free corn (maize) starch.
+- Lightly dust the work surface, rolling pin and dough with some gluten free flour.
 Remove 1 portion of the dough from the ziplock bag and divide the dough into halve again and work with 1 portion at a time.
 Repeat until all the dough is finished.

 - Flatten the dough into rectangle shape with a rolling pin until it can feed through the pasta machine on the 3rd widest setting.

-- Fold the dough together once, dust with some gf corn (maize) starch again and feed the dough through the pasta machine again using the 3rd thinnest setting.
+- Fold the dough together once, dust with some gluten free flour again and feed the dough through the pasta machine again using the 3rd thinnest setting.

 - Use a 3 inch square cookie cutter to cut the thin dough into desired wrappers.
-Dust generously with some gluten free corn (maize) starch to prevent the wrappers from sticking together.
+Dust generously with some gluten free flour to prevent the wrappers from sticking together.
 This is especially important if you are stacking the wonton wrappers.

 - Place the cut out wonton wrappers in cling wrap and then in an airtight container and store in the refrigerator for 3 to 5 days or freezer until ready to use.
 If stored in freezer, thaw completely overnight in the refrigerator before use.